 One of the best tips for great travel photography is to capture fleeting moments.
 These are the situations where something happens that can be missed if not captured as a photograph.

-It’s more difficult or even impossible to do this when you are travelling by yourself.
+It’s more difficult or even impossible to do this when you are traveling by yourself.
 But if you have a travel companion, hand the camera over to them and get them to capture photos of you for the day.

 They need to be like a paparazzi photographer hoping to catch you in the act.
 So rather than standing for cheesy holiday snap in front of a famous monument, go about exploring it and see what photos come about.